SABS-R3/software-engineering-day1/_episodes/12-procedural.md

 teaching: 40
 exercises: 30
 questions:
-- "What is procedural programming?"
+- "What is the Procedural paradigm?"
-- "How do I define new functions?"
+- "How do I define functions in Python?"
 - "When should I use the Procedural paradigm?"
 objectives:
 - "Use functions to abstract details"